-Broadmoor Police Protection District: The District's current population of approximately 4,176 residents is expected to grow by approximately 10 percent to 4,594 in 2035.
-The District currently provides a minimum level of service, two officers on duty, using a combination regular officer and reserve officer staffing model.
-Funding is adequate for the current level of service but not for the two patrol full-time staffing model.
+Broadmoor Police Protection District: The District's current population of approximately 4,633 residents is expected to grow by approximately 10 percent to 5,096 in 2035.
+The District currently provides a minimum level of service, of two officers on duty, using a combination full-duty officers and reserve officer staffing model.
+The District indicates it will soon have a complete June 2013 audit and it is recommended that audits be completed in more timely manner.
+Additionally, based on previous recommendations, the District indicates it intends to upgrade the District website to include agenda, minutes, budgets, and audits.
+In addition, the District must complete calculation and establishment of the annual appropriations limit as required by State law.
+Funding is adequate for the current level of service but may not be in the long term for the two patrol full-time staffing model.
 District finances, supported by property taxes and special tax, are generally stable.
-Over time, as additional annexations to Daly City occur, and territory is removed from the Broadmoor Police Protection District (BPPD), the District may incur additional fiscal stress which could impact service levels or create additional pressure to increase assessments.
+Over time, as additional annexations to Daly City occur, and territory is removed from the Broadmoor Police Protection District (BPPD), the District may incur additional fiscal stress which could impact service levels or create additional pressure to increase the special tax.
 Merging BPPD with the City of Daly City (with concurrent annexation of BPPD's service territory) has the potential benefit of reducing overall service costs by eliminating duplicative staffing, administrative, and facility expenses.
 Although such a merger may be politically infeasible at this time, consideration should be given by both Daly City and the BPPD to jointly studying the long-term benefits of this government structure alternative.
-Absent annexation to the City of Daly City, a full service provider, it is also recommended that the Broadmoor community pursue a fiscal analysis of the benefits of forming a County Service Area and contracting for services currently provided by single-purpose special districts or cities.
+Absent annexation to the City of Daly City, a full-service provider, it is also recommended that the Broadmoor community or the County of San Mateo pursue a fiscal analysis study of the benefits of forming a County Service Area and contracting for services currently provided by single-purpose special districts or cities.
+Both alternatives have not been supported by agencies or residents in previous drafts and would require both agency and community support to pursue.
+Reaffirmation of the District's current zero sphere of influence (which indicates that the District's public service responsibilities and functions should be reallocated to another unit of government through annexation and that, ultimately, the District should be dissolved) is recommended at this time.

 City of Pacifica: Pacifica has 38,606 residents and is expected to grow to approximately 40,285 residents by 2040.
-The City's financial condition is not clear due to lack of verified data and no Fiscal Year 2013-14 audit at this time.
-As of the last audit report, unrestricted fund reserves are below levels generally considered acceptable to adequately address emergency or ongoing economic downturn conditions.
+The City's financial condition is not clear due to lack of verified data.
+The City indicates it is in the process of verifying and updating financial data.
+Unrestricted fund reserves are below levels generally considered acceptable to adequately address emergency or ongoing economic downturn conditions.
 Several specific funds are in a negative balance and should be corrected.
 A plan for improving revenues and containing expenditures should be prepared to address future financial needs.
 Two government structure alternatives have been identified: (1) merging the City of Pacifica and the North Coast County Water District; and (2) consider reducing the City's SOI to remove permanent open space areas south and southeast of the City's boundaries.
+At this time is recommended that the City's current sphere of influence be reaffirmed.